One day I’ll run out of alliterative titles.

 - The back of this dress is pretty perfect, I think I’ve finally nailed the length, so I will transfer my changes here back to my sloper

-- Pattern-matching is more about correctly cutting your fabric out than pinning the shit out of it (remember that your zipper tape is 12mm wide, so cut your seam allowance accordingly)
+- Pattern-matching is more about correctly cutting your fabric out than pinning the crap out of it (remember that your zipper tape is 12mm wide, so cut your seam allowance accordingly)

 Actually can I direct your attention to the back, please?
 There’s a zipper in there and also the back skirt panel is cut in two pieces.
 Pretty good, right?
 Not to toot my own horn but I mean come on, look at that, you can barely see the seam!
 I’m definitely super chuffed with how it turned out.
 Even more surprising was that I managed to get a pattern-matched 3/4 circle skirt cut out of the fabric I had left after I had pattern matched both the front AND the back of the bodice.
 That was both a fun and crazy challenge and I think it’s becoming a second nature skill by now.
 I will still continue to practice whenever I get the chance.